-When a potential customer visits your site, what do you want them to do before they leave?
+When a potential customer visits your website, what do you want them to do before they leave?
 Make a purchase?
 Schedule service?
-Fill out a contact form so a member of your sales team can call them and qualify them?
+Fill out a contact form so a sales team member can call them?

 Whatever the answer to this question is, that is your website’s job.
-Everything else on the site— the information you choose to include, the organization of that information, even the content that you include on the home page—these are all supporting elements that gives your site its best chance to do its job.
+Everything else on the site— the website structure, the information you choose to include, the organization of that information, and even the content you include on the homepage—are all supporting elements that give your site its best chance to do its job.

 Once you have discerned your website’s job, you can start working backward: